 - Encourage participation in charities by offering matching gifts and grants:

 - Offer matching gifts for charitable contributions to qualifying organizations.

 - Offer employees the opportunity to apply for grants for volunteering time to a qualifying charitable organization

 - Offer your volunteer leaders who serve on the board of directors of a qualifying organization the opportunity to apply for grants, secure donations in kind, and/or a matching gift program.

 These solutions may be a bit more complex, but they’re not impossible.

 - Establish a 503(c) for scholarships for employees and their children, or to support community initiatives.

-- Offer pay in lieu of time off.
+- Offer pay instead of time off.

 Look outside your traditional industry for other options.
 Many service, retail, and tech organizations have used these programs for over 20 years.
-With some research, networking, and input from your employees you can create a winning strategy for total rewards that drives retention and engagement.
+With some research, networking, and input from your employees, you can create a winning strategy for total rewards that drives retention and engagement.